 This is a very common and serious mistake.
-Interviewers have read hundreds of resumes, and they can easily identify whether it is template from the Internet.
+Interviewers have read hundreds of resumes, and they can easily identify whether it is a template from the Internet.
 By coping and Googling a very suspicious sentence, the source article can be easily found.
-Basically, once they find out that the resumes are modified from online templates, they will immediately be ruled out.
+Basically, once they find out that the resumes are copied from online templates, they will immediately be ruled out.

 5. Standard and dull resume